What is Belviq XR?

 - Throw the bag away in your household garbage

 Be sure to remove any personal or otherwise sensitive information on your prescription bottle to minimize the potential risk of identity theft.

 See all related dangerous drug lawsuits our lawyers covered so far.

 Get a Free Lawsuit Evaluation With Our Minnesota Belviq Lawyers

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Belviq cancer lawsuits.
+The Pharmaceutical Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Belviq cancer lawsuits.
 We are handling individual lawsuits against drug manufacturers nationwide and currently accepting new cancer diagnoses in all 50 states.